Subscribe

 All three inputs are critical in ensuring an optimal search experience for your customers — but the second input, Bloomreach’s algorithms, is what sets our solution apart from the rest.

 In particular, our customers start with day zero learnings.
-Even before a user starts typing a query into the search bar, you have already benefited from years of commerce-specific data that is incorporated into our algorithms and informs our search retrieval and ranking processes.
+This means that even before a user starts typing a query into the search bar, you’ve already benefited from years of commerce-specific data that’s incorporated into our algorithms and informs our search retrieval and ranking processes.
 There’s no waiting for a pixel to collect data or for your merchandisers to create rules.
-Our semantic engine is already parsing out attributes and applying known synonyms due to our vast commerce dataset.
+Our semantic engine is already parsing out attributes and applying known synonyms due to Bloomreach’s vast commerce dataset.

-Our many years in digital commerce have taught us that there is a fine line between balancing recall and precision.
+Our many years in digital commerce have taught us that there’s a fine line between balancing recall and precision.

-There are a number of reasons why a business would prioritize recall over precision, and vice versa.
+There are many reasons why a business would prioritize recall over precision, and vice versa.
 This is why we’ve created two distinct modes of retrieval that our customers can apply at the query level based on their unique business goals.

 Bloomreach’s default retrieval mode prioritizes better recall.
-This mode takes your product data and applies specific algorithms to enhance the recall set, specifically:
+This mode takes your product data and applies specific algorithms to enhance the recall set.
+It all starts with:

 • Semantic understanding — We apply semantic understanding from the beginning of the retrieval process by understanding customer intent and parsing product types and attributes from two sources:

-• Spell correct — This set of algorithms is triggered when the original query has zero results but results exist for a similar query.
+• Spell correct — Loomi is triggered when the original query has zero results but results exist for a similar query.
 The two algorithms are as follows:

-Bloomreach’s precision mode starts with the default mode and adds on layers of algorithms to prioritize better precision in the recall set, specifically:
+Bloomreach’s precision mode starts with Loomi’s default mode and adds on layers of algorithms to prioritize better precision in the recall set, specifically:

-• Search recall precision — This set of algorithms helps remove noisy product data from search results.
+• Search recall precision — Loomi helps remove noisy product data from search results

-• Product type precision — Utilizing the product type uncovered by our semantic understanding, this algorithm identifies a set of product types that should be retained in the recall set for every query.
-For example, the recall set for “black shoes” will include all products that match product type "shoes", the product type "boots" extracted from the synonym rule "shoes → boots", and the product type "heels" and "pumps" identified from user data.
+• Product type precision — Utilizing the product type uncovered by our semantic understanding, Loomi identifies a set of product types that should be retained in the recall set for every query.
+For example, the recall set for “black shoes” will include:

-• Category precision — This algorithm filters the recall set based on product type match and dominant category.
+• Category precision — Loomi also filters the recall set based on product type match and dominant category.
 Dominant categories are determined by the categories that the top products in the recall set belong to.

 Ranking Optimized for RPV

 The ordering of the recall set, or ranking, is a critical part of the search process that aligns customer experience with your business goals.
 We know that users on your site are expecting a personalized search experience that delivers the results they want with each search.
-We also know that merchandisers are juggling multiple priorities that weigh inventory, promotions, brand requests, conversion goals, and more.
-Bloomreach’s ranking process takes into account these variables to produce numerical scores that help you understand how and why products are ranked the way they are.
+We also know that merchandisers are juggling multiple priorities around inventory, promotions, brand requests, conversion goals, and more.
+Bloomreach’s ranking process takes these variables into account to produce numerical scores that help you understand how and why products are ranked the way they are.

 First, the signals:

 • Customer rules (hard boost/bury) — You may want all winter clothing boosted to the top row for every search query.
-Or, you may want produce that is nearly out of stock pushed down to the bottom of the results page.
+Or, you may want anything that’s nearly out of stock pushed down to the bottom of the results page.
 Bloomreach takes in those signals set by our customers and ranks products accordingly.

 • Product performance and global performance — How well your products perform (product views, add-to-carts, conversions, and revenue) for given search queries is taken into account in our optimized ranking.
 Global performance consists of how well your products perform sitewide, regardless of search query.